Executive Coaching : An Interview with Dr. Thurman

 With over 25 years of experience, Dr. Thurman brings a unique perspective to each coaching engagement.
-Earlier in her career, Dr. Thurman was an executive in the manufacturing sector and she is now the Dean of Institutional Effectiveness/Human Resources at Carl Sandburg College.
+Earlier in her career, Dr. Thurman was an executive in the manufacturing sector and she currently serves as the Chief Officer for Institutional Effectiveness and Innovation at Kirkwood Community College.
 Connie devotes time to Coaching assignments through MRG where she coaches executives or high potential leaders ready to take that next step in their career.

 Read on to learn more about the secret to Connie’s success.

 There are different levels of people who should seek out an executive coach:

 People currently in mid-management positions who are on a career path to the C-Suite.
 This is a big transition and you should seek help if you think it is in your future.